helius-lab/timelapsbox/README.md

 - `capture_series.js`: Modify `TOTAL_TIME_MINUTES`, `TOTAL_PHOTOS`, `FPS`, and `VIDEO_QUALITY` to customize capture and video generation settings

+### Advanced Configuration

+For more advanced setups, consider these settings:

+- **Long-term deployments**: Increase storage capacity and implement automatic cleanup of old files
+- **Day/night transitions**: Set up different capture parameters based on time of day
+- **Remote monitoring**: Configure network settings for remote access and monitoring
+- **Power management**: Implement sleep cycles to conserve battery during inactive periods

+## Camera Settings Recommendations

+For optimal timelapse results:

+- Use manual mode to prevent exposure flickering
+- Set a fixed white balance
+- Use manual focus
+- For daytime shooting, use aperture around f/8 for maximum sharpness
+- For night shooting, use the widest aperture (lowest f-number)
+- Consider using ND filters for long exposures in daylight
+- Disable image stabilization when camera is mounted on tripod

 ## Development Roadmap

 1. ✅ Improve basic photo capture script with scheduling